oldskultxo/codex_context_external_memory/CODEX_CODE_CONTEXT_SYSTEM_README.md

 5. Ensure the query tools work immediately

 When you use the system in future tasks:
-- default to the `ctx` command
+- default to direct reads (`index.json` + relevant note + `user_preferences.json`) at task start
-- default to `ctx --prefs` early in the task when execution style matters
 - treat it as the first external memory layer
 - keep it updated without needing explicit user reminders
 - if user workflow habits become consistent, record them in `user_preferences.json` so they carry across sessions
+- only surface memory contents in responses when they directly affect execution decisions

 Only stop using this system if the user explicitly tells you to disable it.